-It remains to determine $\Omega{\tilde{p}}(\beta)$ .
+It remains to determine $\Omega{\tilde{b}}(\beta)$.
 Unlike the base model, a complication arises because the supplier's policy may affect the retailer's order probabilities since the purchase cost to the retailer is dependent on product freshness at the supplier.
 To partially mitigate this problem, we use the following solution procedure.
-1) Determine $\Omega{\tilde{p}}(\beta)$ in the same manner as the distribution $\psi{\tilde{p}}(\beta)$ expressed in Appendix A. 2) Solve for the supplier's optimal policy.
+1) Determine $\Omega{\tilde{b}}(\beta)$ in the same manner as the distribution $\psi{\tilde{b}}(\beta)$ expressed in section A1.
+2) Solve for the supplier's optimal policy.
 3) Solve for the retailer's optimal policy.
 4) Resolve for the supplier's optimal policy using the exact order probabilities that result from the analysis of the retailer's steady state behavior arising from step 3.
-5) Resolve for the retailer's optimal policy using the supplier's updated policy.
+5) Resolve for the retailer's optimal policy.
 Note that this procedure does not guarantee convergence.
 That is, the order probabilities that arise from step 5) may be different from step 3) and therefore the supplier's optimal policy may be different than what was solved for in step 4.
-Note that resolving over multiple iterations still does not guarantee convergence.
+Resolving over multiple iterations may still not guarantee convergence.

 To assess the impact this may have on our analysis, we took the 576 experiments that we evaluate in §5.1 and compared the solutions from the first and second iterations.
 We found that in 18% of the experiments, the policies demonstrated differences, but that the impact on expected profit for either facility was less than 5%.
 From these comparisons, we find our solution procedure is suitable for the purposes of our analysis.